mountainstorm/Squall/README.md

 Squall is a simple OSX UI for lldb, which wraps the command line interface and provides a configurable window layout.
 It's similar to the 'gui' lldb command or Voltron, but easier to use and you won't find yourself fighting the terminal as much.

-The main program provides a configurabe view layout system; MtConfigView; then loads all the plugins it can find and launches the python plugin - lldb.squall.plugin.
+The aim is to provide an easily hackable framework on which more advanced tools/views can be easily built - without the inconvinience of terminal sessions, incorrect line heights etc.

-This then uses pyObjc to extend various Objc classes and provide feedback.
+The main program provides a configurabe view layout system; MtConfigView; then loads all the plugins it can find and launches a python plugin to glue everything together.
+This then uses pyObjc to extend various Objc classes and save writing loads of code.

 It's easy to extend and has builtin support for coloring output using pygments.